We are always looking for research study or survey volunteers.

 Age | Over 18 |

-Other criteria | Must be a native English speaker.
-Must be willing to complete questions relating to past negative events or complete a daily diary relating to post-trauma intrusions.
-Must have experienced a negative event (events don’t have to be bothering you now, or may not have even bothered you at the time). |
+Other criteria | Must be fluent in English.
+Must be willing to complete questions relating to past negative events.
+Must have experienced a negative event (events don't have to be bothering you now, or may not have even bothered you at the time).
+Must be willing to participate the study on Flinders University Bedford Park campus. |

 Participants required until |